 This made her a Taliban target, and she was later shot in the head after a gunman boarded her school bus looking for her.
 Miraculously, Yousafzai survived, and she did not let the incident discourage her.

 She has since established the Malala Fund, a charity dedicated to helping girls get the education they deserve and define their own futures.
-In 2014, at the age of 17, Yousafzai received the Nobel Peace Prize, and became the youngest ever Nobel laureate in history.
+In 2014, at the age of 17, Yousafzai received the Nobel Peace Prize, and became the youngest-ever Nobel laureate in history.

-Her immeasurable courage to speak out and to continue fighting for women’s education and futures has made her an influential leader, and will continue to do so in the future.
+Her immeasurable courage to speak out and to continue fighting for women’s education and futures has made her an influential leader and will continue to do so in the future.

 Her Daily Habit: Persevere Consistently to Achieve Your Goals.

 Despite the attempt on her life, Yousafzai did not let adversity obstruct her path.
-She continues to be a Taliban target, but every day, she perseveres with her mission to enable accessible education for women everywhere.
+She continues to be a Taliban target, but every day, she perseveres in her mission to enable accessible education for women everywhere.

 In March 2018, Yousafzai, despite death threats from the Taliban, returned to Pakistan for the first time since the attack.
-While some oppose her activism, much of the community were uplifted by her return and consider her to be a hero for the work she has done, and will continue to do.
+While some oppose her activism, much of the community was uplifted by her return and consider her to be a hero for the work she has done, and will continue to do.

-9. Oprah
+9. Oprah Winfrey

 The Oprah Winfrey Show was the highest-rated program of its kind throughout the history of television.
 But Oprah is so much more than just a television host.
 She has been said to be the greatest black philanthropist in American history and one of the most influential women in the world.

-Oprah used her show to break media taboos, being one of the first to openly accept and invite LGBTQ speakers onto set.
+Oprah used her show to break media taboos, being one of the first to openly accept and invite LGBTQ speakers onto the set.
 She has emphasized the awareness and importance of mental health, advocated for human and animal rights, contributed to educational funds, and much, much more.
 The open, honest, and emotional nature of her show generated a mass viewership of millions of people.

 Her Daily Habit: Express Daily Gratitude.